department-of-veterans-affairs/vets-website/_employment/job-seekers/less-than-one-year.md

 - Fill in any gaps in your education or skill set by taking classes and obtaining certifications and licensures.
 The [GI Bill](/education/gi-bill/) may be used for some of this prior to exiting the service.
 - Contact your local Transition Assistance Program (TAP) manager to schedule the mandatory Transition Goals, Plans, Success (GPS) curriculum.
 If you are unable to attend this training, it is available through [Joint Knowledge Online](https://jkodirect.jten.mil).
 You must complete the VA Benefits Briefings I and II, the Department of Labor Employment Workshop, and an Individual Transition Plan (ITP).
 ITPs are service specific, so check [documents](https://dodtap.mil/index.html) related to your branch.
-- Review [military transcripts pivotal#110298578](/_dummy-placeholder.html) and service records for accuracy.
+- Review [military transcripts](/employment/job-seekers/military-transcripts/) and service records for accuracy.
-- Think about which industries and careers interest you, using [tools#110298582](/_dummy-placeholder.html) such as o*Net and CareerScope.
+- Think about which industries and careers interest you, using [tools](/employment/job-seekers/interest-profiler/) such as o*Net and CareerScope.
-- Start developing a résumé by [translating military skills 110298580](/_dummy-placeholder.html) into equivalent civilian skills.
-Import these using the [Résumé Builder](/_dummy-placeholder.html).
+- Start developing a résumé by [translating military skills](/employment/job_seekers/skills-translator) into equivalent civilian skills.
+Import these using the [Résumé Builder](/employment/job-seekers/create-resume).
 - Clean up your personal social-media footprint and establish a presence on professional sites like LinkedIn.

 **2. 6 Months Before Leaving Active Duty**